 #7 Animal That Flies (That Isn’t a Bird!): Colugo

-Colugos are more commonly referred to as flying lemurs, but their name is a misnomer as they are not actually related to lemurs at all.
+Colugos are more commonly referred to as flying lemurs, but the name is a misnomer as they are not actually related to lemurs at all.
 The closest genetic relatives of the colugo are primates like the great apes.
-Only two species remain of this mammal that diverged from apes approximately 80 million years ago.
+Only two species of this mammal remain which diverged from apes approximately 80 million years ago.
 Cynocephalus volans of the Philippines and Cynocephalus variegatus of Myanmar and Malaysia share some traits more in common with the flying foxes we spoke about earlier than other mammals.

-A unique feature of the colugo is that the webbing connecting their limbs also attaches to their tail and stretches all around their body giving them a bat-like appearance.
+A unique feature of the colugo is that the webbing connecting its limbs also attaches to their tail and stretches all around its body giving them a bat-like appearance.
 They are capable of gliding over 230 feet without the loss of any measurable amount of altitude.
 Nocturnal tree dwellers, these creatures eat a predominantly vegetarian diet unlike many of the other animals mentioned here.

 #6 Animal That Flies (That Isn’t a Bird!): Flying Squid